Laravel 11 - N+1 Problem - Lazy vs Eager Loading

 }

-This setup establishes the one-to-many relationship where a user can have multiple posts, and each post is associated with a single user.
+This setup establishes a one-to-many relationship a user can have multiple posts, and each post is associated with a single user.

 Step # 5 : Update PostFactory.php.